slykar/jjit-assignment/README.md

 - Create or use a complete UI kit more components, e.g. `Avatar`
 - Virtualized scroll list of job offers for better performance
+- More fluid breakpoints/proportions for offers-list/map-view (avoid layout jumps)

+### Other

+- SEO and user friendly URLs for filters